mehmhacimic/Virtual-Machine-Setup/README.md

 <h1>Setting up Windows and Linux Virtual Machines (Microsoft Azure)</h1>
 Hello and welcome to this tutorial on setting up Virtual Machines in Azure!
-In this part, we will focus on creating the necessary resources, including a Resource Group, a Windows 10 Virtual Machine, and a Linux (Ubuntu) Virtual Machine in Microsoft Azure.
+We will focus on creating the necessary resources, including a Resource Group, a Windows 10 Virtual Machine, and a Linux (Ubuntu) Virtual Machine in Microsoft Azure.
 .<br />